samuel0007/PBS-Project/DFSPH/readme.md

 2. Make it so the center of the particles is the coordinate origin.
 3. The lowest y-coordinate is 0, and the x and z coordinates are centered around the origin.

+## Logger

+During the simulation, the following values will be output to terminal:

+T: current time

+dt: current timestep

+B_cnt_avg: average number of boundary neighbors for fluid particles

+F_cnt_avg: average number of fluid neighbors for fluid particles

+d_avg: average density

+cnt: number of active particles

+oob: number of particles that went out of bounds

 ## Rendering

 ffmpeg command to convert frames to video: